elastic/integrations/packages/system/docs/README.md

 ### Network

-The System `network` dataset provides network IO metrics collected from the operating system.
+The System `network` data stream provides network IO metrics collected from the operating system.
 One event is created for each network interface.

 #### Supported operating systems